-Work-Study is part-time employment to assist students with the financing of their education.
+Work-Study is financial aid in the form of part-time employment.
+It is available to qualifying students to help defray the cost of attendance.
 Students can earn an hourly wage paid directly to them on a bi-weekly pay schedule.
-To be eligible for a work-study job, you must receive an award letter from Itasca Community College that lists either "Federal Work Study" or "MN Work Study."
-If your award letter does not list work study, stop by the Student Services Office to inquire about your eligibility.
+To be eligible for a work-study position, you must receive an award letter from Itasca Community College that lists either "Federal Work Study" or "MN Work Study."
+If your award letter does not list work-study, stop by the Student Services Office to inquire about your eligibility.

-You are responsible for finding your own job.
+3) Identify job openings that interest you by accessing the Job Openings List or by contacting supervisors directly.
+The Current Job Openings List will be available on ICC’s website by August first each year.
+You are responsible for finding your own work-study position.
 Most positions are on-campus, although a few off-campus jobs are available.
 Contact the supervisor(s) directly to schedule an interview for your desired position.
-Please be aware not all supervisors/contacts are on campus during the summer months.
-A listing of open positions is available at the link below.
+Please be aware that not all supervisors/contacts are on campus during the summer months.

 Other Job Opportunities:

 An affirmative action, equal opportunity employer and educator